Skip to Main Content

 Anything happening right now in our area?

-If a disaster should happen that effects our area (besides the COVID-19 pandemic), you'll find up-to-date details on this webpage.
+If a disaster should happen that effects our area you'll find up-to-date details on this webpage.

 Santa Clara County -- sign up with AlertSCC to get local emergency alerts on your phone.